bekhzod91/bgtasks/README.md

 # bgtasks
 bgtasks is python library for dealing with data exchange between micro services using rabbitmq protocol.
-Moreover, you can use it as trigger for events which belongs to another services
+Moreover, you can use it as trigger for events which belongs to another services.

 ## Installation
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install bgtasks.